lotfio/ouch/README.md

 ## How it looks like :
 ![screenshot capture - 2018-05-25 - 15-54-29](https://user-images.githubusercontent.com/18489496/40551150-1391aad2-6034-11e8-8924-7ef421b76945.png)
 ## Features :
-- Simple and easy to use
+- Simple and easy to use.
+- Transforms all errors to Exceptions.
-- Catch all Errors and Exceptions
+- Catches all Errors and Exceptions.
-- Catch Fatal Errors
+- Catches Fatal Errors.
-- Transforms all errors to Exceptions
+- Displays friendly Html errors.
+- Displays friendly console (CLI) errors.

 # Instalation & Use :
 ```